ibis-project/ibis/docs/source/index.rst

 We have a handful of specific priority focus areas:

-- Enable data analysts to translation analytics using SQL engines to Python instead of using the SQL language
+- Enable data analysts to translation analytics using SQL engines to Python instead of using the SQL language.
-- Provide high level analytics APIs and workflow tools to accelerate productivity.
+- Provide high level analytics APIs and workflow tools to enhance productivity and streamline common or tedious tasks.
 - Provide high performance extensions for the Impala MPP query engine to enable high performance Python code to operate in a scalable Hadoop-like environment
 - Abstract away database-specific SQL differences